amitxv/PC-Tuning/docs/building.md

 ## Prepare the Build Environment

 - Open CMD as administrator and follow the instructions below.
-Do not close CMD as we will be setting temporary environment variables which will be unbound when the current session is ended
+Do not close CMD as we will be setting temporary environment variables, which will be unbound when the current session is ended

 - Extract the contents of the ISO to a directory of your choice with 7-Zip, In the examples below, I am using ``C:\en_windows_7_professional_with_sp1_x64_dvd_u_676939``